 Winner of the Monica Dickens award at St Paul's Girls’ School

 My main loves are reading and writing, which I do voraciously non-stop!
 I also play sport, and exercise regularly through yoga, running and swimming.
-I love attending the theatre, going to concerts and talks, and have a particular passion for just wandering around London which still amazes me with its secret delights, even after having lived here for 23 years!
+I love attending the theatre, going to concerts and talks, and have a particular passion for just wandering around London, which still amazes me with its secret delights, even after living here for 23 years!

 I have been mentoring formally since I was 18, and informally to family friends and relatives many years beforehand.
 Unlike in a classroom (I have previously taught English through TEFL qualifications), I am able to develop a personal relationship with clients and use this to teach and mentor them with the utmost efficacy that is suited exactly to their needs.
 Mentoring can do wonders for a child as they feel that they have specialist knowledge in their chosen subjects - whether this be from homework help to intensive groundwork filling gaps in their learning history.